Call4Cloud | MMP-C | Autopilot | Device Preparation

 Also good to know is that ClipC.dll has a corresponding service ClipSVC

-As shown above, it was already stopped.. but like always I want to be sure I don’t mess up!
+As shown above, it was already stopped.. but I always want to be sure I don’t mess up!
 Okay Okay, let’s see what happens when we are entering ClipCleanUpState command.
-Of course please make sure you use an elevated command prompt!
+Of course, please make sure you use an elevated command prompt!

-Not a lot you would think, right?
+Not a lot, you would think, right?
 But let’s open the event log and see what’s happening in the Client-Licensing Event log.
-Now we discovered this nice command and where it stands for we can continue Troubleshooting but this time we are going into the rabbit hole a little bit deeper
+Now we have discovered this nice command and what it stands for, we can continue Troubleshooting, but this time, we are going into the rabbit hole a little bit deeper

 6. Troubleshooting Client-Licensing Level 200

-So the Client-Licensing event log is the place to start investigating to see what’s happening when we performed that Rundll32 command.
+So, the Client-Licensing event log is the place to start investigating what happened when we performed that Rundll32 command.

-After first entering the command, we noticed the event 104 mentioning “the ClipSVC” was restarted while there is a pending rearm reboot required”.
-So there is a pending rearm and a reboot is required?
-And that word “rearm”, I guess I heard that one before!
+After first entering the command, we noticed event 104 mentioning “the ClipSVC was restarted while there is a pending rearm reboot required.”
+So there is a pending rearm, and a reboot is required?
+And that word “rearm?”
+I guess I heard that one before!

 So we opened the event log yet again to find out if something else was going wrong.